cooolbabu/SreenivasAngara/content/posts/SecureAzureAPIB2C.md

 Key benefit of using Mermaid - No server installation.
 Entire diagrams are rendered using JavaScript in the browser.

-As a test case, I took one lesson from [The Ultimate Azure API Management course](https://www.udemy.com/course/the-ultimate-azure-api-management-course/) and tried to capture a sequence diagram and capture configuration steps using Timeline Diagram
+As a test case, I took a lesson from [The Ultimate Azure API Management course](https://www.udemy.com/course/the-ultimate-azure-api-management-course/) and tried to capture a sequence diagram and configuration steps using Timeline Diagram

 ```mermaid
 %%{init: {'sequence': { 'mirrorActors': false, 'rightAngles': true, 'messageAlign': 'center', 'actorFontSize': 20, 'actorFontWeight': 900, 'noteFontSize': 18, 'noteFontWeight': 600, 'messageFontSize': 14}}}%%